-An employee between the ages of 55 and 65 with 10 or more continuous years of service as a regular employee is eligible to retire and take advantage of the following:
+A full-time and/or three-quarter employee between the ages of 55 and 65 with 10 or more continuous years of service is eligible to retire and take advantage of the following:

-• Continue the City's health and dental insurance plans to age 65.
-Enrollment in the health and dental plans is required at the time of retirement and the employee will be responsible for paying the full cost of the benefits.
+- Continue the City's health, dental and vision insurance plans to age 65 - Enrollment in the health and dental plans is required at the time of retirement and the employee will be responsible for paying the full cost of the benefits.

-• If hired prior to January 1, 1981 and there has been no break in service and the employee is under the age of 70, an employee will have the option of continuing a personal life insurance policy for \$5,000 and \$1,000 on their spouse or civil union partner.
-Whether resigning or retiring, a Human Resources Department staff member will generally whether resigning or retiring, a Human Resources Department staff member will generally contact employees and arrange for a voluntary exit interview, which is an opportunity to express opinions about experiences at the City.
+• If the employee was hired prior to January 1, 1981, has had no break in service, and is under the age of 70, an employee will have the option of continuing a personal life insurance policy for \$5,000 and \$1,000 on their spouse or civil union partner.

+Whether resigning or retiring, a Human Resources Department staff member will generally contact employees and arrange for a voluntary exit interview, which is an opportunity to express opinions about experiences at the City.
 Exit interviews also, over time, provide feedback to supervisors who may choose to make changes that improve the quality of work life for employees who remain in the department.